The Language Of Flowers & Their Meanings

 Carnations

 Daffodils symbolise regard and chivalry.
-It is indicative of rebirth, new beginnings and eternal life.
+They are indicative of rebirth, new beginnings and eternal life.
 It also symbolises unrequited love.
 A single daffodil foretells a misfortune while a bunch of daffodils indicate joy and happiness.

 Hyacinths symbolise playfulness and asporty attitude and in its extreme rashness.
 Hyacinths also denote constancy.
 Blue hyacinth stands for constancy, purple for sorrow, red or pink for play, white for loveliness and yellow for jealousy.